The “Less is More” of Marketing

 Or maybe you feel overwhelmed by the sheer amount of different marketing activity that supposedly you “should” be doing, and wondering how everyone else seems to manage it?

-So today I want to make sure you’re approaching marketing in a way that is sustainable for your new business.
+So today I want to make sure you’re approaching marketing in a way that is sustainable for you – so you can grow the business you want, instead of burning out before you even get there.

-You see, what I observe is that most people rush into marketing tactics, that are designed for the later stages of business, too early, and as a result, make things unnecessarily hard for themselves.
+You see, what I observe is that most people rush into marketing tactics that are designed for the later stages of business too early.
+As a result they make things unnecessarily hard for themselves.

-Then the more it doesn’t work, the more you are tempted to do – it’s so easy to end up like a hamster on a wheel running endlessly in circles just to keep up and with simply not enough to show for all that hard work.
+Then the more it doesn’t work, the more you are tempted to do – and before you know it you are like a hamster on a wheel running endlessly in circles just to keep up.
+And still not enough to show for all that hard work.

 It’s like being stuck in quicksand – the harder you struggle to get out, the further in you sink.

-Sometimes the answer is to pause – I mean REALLY pause – and take a step back to figure out what’s not working.
+Sometimes the best thing you can do is pause – I mean REALLY pause – and take a step back to figure out what’s not working.

 The Real Reason your Marketing isn’t Working

-If you are like most people I work with, the real reason your marketing isn’t working, is probably NOT because you are not doing enough.
+If you are like most people I work with, the real reason your marketing isn’t working, is probably NOT because you are not doing enough of it, or not doing enough different things.

-It’s more likely to be that you are just not STICKY
+It’s more likely that you are just not STICKY

 (OK, they might not say this out loud of course, but it’s what you want them to be thinking!)